Skip to main content

 reported reading more to their children

-Parent education initiatives like Healthy Outcomes through Prevention & Early Support (HOPES) and Texas Home Visiting Program provide families with hands-on instruction, community resources and skills that empower parents, encourage healthy child development and prevent child abuse.
+Through parent education initiatives like Healthy Outcomes through Prevention & Early Support (HOPES) and Texas Home Visiting Program, we provide families with hands-on instruction, community resources and skills that empower parents, encourage healthy child development and prevent child abuse.

 Families